-Copies of requests for information (RFIs) will be submitted to the Port PM when information is required from the Port to answer an RFI.
-A copy of all RFIs are provided to the Port PM weekly.
+Copies of requests for information (RFIs) are submitted to the Port PM, via CMS, when information is required from the Port to answer an RFI.
+For RFI's that did not require Port input, submit copies to the Port PM weekly via CMS.